nicoleslaw/strategicwriting/syllabus.md

 ## Grading and policies

 Grading is [pass/fail](http://interactiondesign.sva.edu/wiki/pmwiki.php/Site/GradingCriteria) and will be based on your attendance and participation in class.
-Please be on time and be prepared to discuss the reading assignments each week.
+Please be on time and be prepared to discuss the reading assignments.
+As this course is only five sessions, it’s important for you to be present and open to contributing to the conversation each week.

-As this course is only five sessions, it’s important for you to be present and open to contributing to the conversation.
-More than two unexcused absences constitutes a failing grade.
+More than two unexcused absences constitute a failing grade.
 If you will be late or need to miss a class, reach out to me in advance so you can keep with the assignments.
 No late work will be accepted.

 ---